jocelyn-ong/jocelyn-ong.github.io-old/_posts/2016-10-25-disaster-survival-classification.md

   [![age_and_port]({{ site.url }}{{ site.baseurl }}/images/titanic/age_and_port.png)]({{ site.url }}{{ site.baseurl }}/images/titanic/age_and_port.png)

+Based on the plots, we can see that age, sex and class seem to be good indications of whether a passenger survived or not.
+Port of embarkation seems to have some indication, but because majority of the passengers boarded at Southampton, we can't tell for sure whether there's any effect.

 We can also take a look at the heatmap of the correlations in our dataset: